oslabs-beta/Protract/README.md

 [Here](https://jpino831.medium.com/ease-into-your-next-react-app-with-fflow-f60c5a899817) is a medium article describing the philosophy behind Protract.

-Visit our website here 👉 https://Protract.dev
+Visit our website at https://Protract.dev

 <img src="">